| What fuel should

 FK50 is equipped with a wet oil sump and oil pump.
 Actually

-no oil can be used in the fuel, however we do recommend 2% oil
+fuel with no oil can be used, however we do recommend 2% oil

 content .
 For glow use use Methanol, for spark ignition use